Sky-Sea-IOT/RabbitUI/README.en-US.md

 ### Features

+- Elegant, concise, and huge and bloated people look dazzling structure Say goodbye

 - It does not rely on any third party framework, and is written based on native JavaScript

-- Elegant, concise, semantic, and normative modular HTML code
+- Custom tags that use small amounts of HTML code and are semantically readable

 - Can be used directly in Vue, React, or other existing projects

 - Rich components and features to meet most site scenarios

-- Friendly API, free and flexible use of space

 - Careful, beautiful UI